sinbruh/group4-webapp/docs/SPRINT.md

 ### Retrospective

 The group is still working weekly on the project and is satisfied with the workflow.
-The group feels like there is still work remaining in the project, and might have to step-it-up if they want a result they are satisfied with.
+The group feels like there is still much work remaining in the project, and might have to step-it-up if they want a result they are satisfied with.
 Because of this, the group thinks the point of improvement for the next sprint is to work as much as possible on the project.
 The group will try to meet daily in work days from here on, in order to finish the project.

 ## Week 19